Knife Gift Guide Australia: What to Buy a Chef or Home Cook (Without Getting It Wrong)

 Leather knife rolls: the practical luxury gift

 Professional chefs use them every day to protect and transport their tools.
 For a home cook, it’s a touch of practical luxury.
-A HEPHAIS leather knife bag is a durable, stylish gift that makes any cook feel like a pro.
-Prices range from $215 AUD.
+The Hephais Leather Knife Roll holds up to 10 knives in individual full-grain leather pockets with a shoulder strap.

 Shapton sharpening stones: the gift serious cooks actually need

 Most home cooks rely on pull-through sharpeners, which can damage the fine edge of a Japanese knife.
-A true Japanese whetstone is the proper way to sharpen.
-Gifting a Shapton stone isn't just giving an object; you're giving them the ability to keep their knives in peak condition forever.
+A proper whetstone is the right way to sharpen.
+The Shapton Kuromaku #1,000 is the right starting stone for most cooks.

 Knife bags and cases: for the chef who moves between kitchens